sigsum/log-go/doc/failover.md

 # Failover

-This document describes the needed setup and promotion procedure for promoting a secondary node to primary, in case the primary node fails.
+This document describes the required setup and promotion procedure for promoting a secondary node to primary, in case the primary node fails.

 The primary ensures that it only signs and publishes tree heads that